Public buses of Singapore: Late 1990s-2000s: Bus operators go multimodal

 By 1996, SBS had expanded far beyond public bus operations to include tourist transport (SBS Leisure), taxis (Citycab) and engineering works (SBS Engineering) to name a few.
 To better manage its business, SBS (1978) Limited was rebranded as DelGro Corporation while public bus services were now managed by a new subsidiary named SBS.
 This new company also won a tender in 1999 to operate the North East MRT line and the LRT systems in Sengkang and Punggol and was rebranded as SBS Transit in 2001 to reflect its multimodal nature.
 By 2003, Delgro Corporation merged with Comfort Group to form ComfortDelGro, one of the largest land transport operators in the world whose operations include Metroline in London and ComfortDelGro Australia.
 In 2001, TIBS was merged into SMRT Corporation and by 2004, the TIBS name was dropped by SMRT, with TIBS now being known as SMRT Buses.

 During this period, there were also numerous changes outside corporate shakeups; in 1995, some bus services in Bukit Panjang, Sengkang and Punggol were transferred to TIBS from SBS but this was reversed in 1999 when SBS won the contract to operate the North East MRT line.
 In return, bus services in Choa Chu Kang and Bukit Batok were transferred to TIBS that year.
-In 2002, the contactless EZ-Link card was introduced to replace the magnetic farecard and the first air-conditioned bus interchange opened in Toa Payoh; by the end of 2021, there were 11 air-conditioned integrated transport hubs.
+In 2002, the contactless EZ-Link card was introduced to replace the magnetic farecard and the first air-conditioned bus interchange opened in Toa Payoh; by the end of 2025, there were 15 air-conditioned integrated transport hubs.

 In 2006, SBS Transit introduced into service is the first wheelchair accessible bus, the Volvo B9TL, on bus 21 between Pasir Ris and Saint Michael's.
 SSB wound up in 2007 with the discontinuation of the City Shuttle Service and its fleet was inherited by SMRT Buses.
 By 2009, both SBS Transit and SMRT Buses were renewing their respective bus fleets with new low-entry configuration Scania K230 urban buses and Mercedes-Benz OC500LE buses as respectively.

 LTA took on the role of central bus network planner from 2009, working with communities and the bus operators, SBS Transit and SMRT Buses, to identify areas for bus improvements and to shift the focus to placing the commuter at the centre and taking a holistic approach in planning the bus network, taking into consideration development in the Rapid Transit System (RTS) network and other transport infrastructure.
 It is meant for their feedbacks, and any changes will be under the monthly updates, this has been brought through Bus Service Enhancement Programme.
-Under BSEP, about 80 new bus services are being introduced and 1000 buses are being added over five years.
+Under BSEP, about 80 new bus services are being introduced and 1,000 buses are being added over five years.

-Quality of Service (QoS) standards have also been tightened to reduce waiting time and reduce crowding.
+Quality of service standards have also been tightened to reduce waiting time and reduce crowding.
 Now, those with increased loads run every 10 minutes or less during weekday peak hours in 2015.
 Feeder bus services have become more frequent too, with 95% of bus services now running at intervals of 10 minutes or less during the weekday peak periods, tightened from 85%.